-g.
-One (1) member shall be appointed who is an attorney-at-law, particularly with experience in local government law and/or finance.
+G. One (1) member shall be appointed who is an attorney-at-law, particularly with experience in local government law and/or finance.
+After receiving a list of at least three qualified candidates who have been recommended by the Bar Association of Erie County, the Legislature shall then appoint one individual from this list to the Commission.